 We welcome your feedback on this publication.
-If you would like to get in touch, please contact us via email: firstname.lastname@example.org.Nôl i'r tabl cynnwys
+If you would like to get in touch, please email us at firstname.lastname@example.org.Nôl i'r tabl cynnwys

-This release includes data up to 2017.
-Data are consistent with Index of Production, Index of Services and Index of Construction published on 10 July 2018, the current price trade in goods data within UK trade, published on 10 July 2018 and Balance of payments, Quarterly national accounts and UK Economic Accounts, published on 29 June 2018.Nôl i'r tabl cynnwys
+This release includes data up to 2021.
+Data are consistent with the Index of Production and the current price trade in goods data within UK trade, both published on 12 October 2022, as well as the balance of payments, quarterly national accounts and UK Economic Accounts, published on 30 September 2022.Nôl i'r tabl cynnwys

-The UK National Accounts are produced under internationally agreed guidance and rules set out principally in the European System of Accounts: ESA 2010 (PDF 6.4MB) and the accompanying Manual on Government Deficit and Debt – Implementation of ESA 2010 – 2016 edition (MGDD) (PDF 3.7MB).
+The UK National Accounts are produced under internationally agreed guidance and rules set out in the European System of Accounts: ESA 2010 (PDF, 6.4MB) and the accompanying Manual on Government Deficit and Debt – Implementation of ESA 2010 to 2016 edition (MGDD) (PDF, 3,768KB).

 In the UK, we are responsible for the application and interpretation of these rules.
-Therefore we make classification decisions based upon the agreed guidance and rules.Nôl i'r tabl cynnwys
+Therefore, we make classification decisions based on the agreed guidance and rules.Nôl i'r tabl cynnwys

-We publish Economic commentary, giving commentary on the latest gross domestic product (GDP) estimate and our other economic releases.
-The next article will be published on 28 September 2018.Nôl i'r tabl cynnwys
+We publish economic commentary, giving commentary on the latest gross domestic product (GDP) estimate and our other economic releases.
+The next commentary will be published on 22 December 2022.Nôl i'r tabl cynnwys

 Unlike many of the short-term indicators we publish, there is no simple way of measuring the accuracy of the Blue Book dataset.
-All estimates, by definition, are subject to statistical uncertainty and for many well-established statistics we measure and publish the sampling error and non-sampling error associated with the estimate, using this as an indicator of accuracy.
+All estimates, by definition, are subject to statistical uncertainty.
+For many well-established statistics, we measure and publish the sampling error and non-sampling error associated with the estimate, using this as an indicator of accuracy.
 Since sampling is typically done to determine the characteristics of a whole population, the difference between the sample and population values is considered a sampling error.
-Non-sampling errors are a result of deviations from the true value that are not a function of the sample chosen, including various systematic errors and any other errors that are not due to sampling.
+Non-sampling errors are a result of deviations from the true value that are not a function of the sample chosen, including various systematic errors and any other errors that are not because of sampling.

-The Blue Book dataset, however, is currently constructed from various data sources, some of which are not based on random samples or do not have published sampling and non-sampling errors available, making it very difficult to measure both error aspects and their impact on gross domestic product (GDP).
-While development work continues in this area, like all other G7 national statistical institutes, we don't publish a measure of the sampling error or non-sampling error associated with this dataset.Nôl i'r tabl cynnwys
+The Blue Book dataset, however, is currently constructed from various data sources, some of which are not based on random samples or do not have published sampling and non-sampling errors available.
+This makes it very difficult to measure both error aspects and their impact on gross domestic product (GDP).
+While development work continues in this area, like all other G7 National Statistical Institutes (NSIs) we do not publish a measure of the sampling error or non-sampling error associated with this dataset.Nôl i'r tabl cynnwys

 Our revisions to economic statistics page brings together our work on revisions analysis, linking to articles and revisions policies.
 Revisions to data provide one indication of the reliability of main indicators.Nôl i'r tabl cynnwys